axie0927/DSC180A-Quarter1-Project/README.md

 ## Features
 This repository contains the files for the parameters functions I created for my part of the .
 The Master.py file in the overall repository combines all the parameters created by each individual member of the project into one file.
 This file will be used in our Quarter 2 project where we utilize all the parameters created to train our machine learning models.

 The parameter-exploration.ipynb file is the jupyter notebook file that I used for the process of creating my parameters.
 I then extracted my parameter functions into .py files which are pushed to the MajoranaNeutrinoHunt Github repository.
+The data files are not included in this repository due to the size of the files.

 The parameters created include: